 Use a custom control to add visualizations to a field

 Following the steps in this procedure will change the default label and text box field of the Budget Amount field to the slider custom control on the Opportunity entity.
 You can use similar steps to replace an existing field with a custom control or configure a custom control for a custom field.

-In the form editor, double-click the field where you want to add a custom control, or add a new field, such as the Budget Amount field on the opportunity main form.
+In the form editor, double-click the field where you want to add a custom control, such as the Budget Amount field on the opportunity main form.
 Alternatively, you can create a custom field.

-On the Field Properties page, click the Controls tab, and then click Add Control.
+On the Field Properties page, select the Controls tab, and then select Add Control.

-On the Add Control page, select the control that you want, such as the Linear Slider control shown here, and then click Add.
+On the Add Control page, select the control that you want, such as the Linear Slider control shown here, and then select Add.

 Choose the client where you want the control to appear.